jovanbrakus/hockey-shuttle/series/hockey-shuttle/season-01/episode-09-championship-weekend/draft/chapter-04.md

 His thumb traced her cheekbone.
 "Every single day of those four and a half months."

-The sunset light caught in his eyesbrown and gold and impossibly warm.
+The sunset light caught in his eyes—brown and gold and impossibly warm.
 She'd memorized every fleck, every shade, but somehow they were still surprising her.
 Still making her heart skip beats.

 "What happens now?" she asked.
 Not scared, just... wondering.
 They'd been in survival mode so long.